andredesousa/angular-eslint-prettier-stylelint/README.md

 The end-to-end tests are responsible for testing scenarios on the product itself, by controlling the browser or the website, regardless of the internal structure to ensure expected behavior.

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Use `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-In order to only run the protractor end-to-end tests, assuming the frontend is already running, run `npm run protractor`.
+In order to only run the protractor end-to-end tests, assuming the frontend is already running, use `npm run protractor`.
-Run `npm run protractor:watch` to keep executing your tests while watching for file changes in the background.
+Use `npm run protractor:watch` to keep executing your tests while watching for file changes in the background.
 You can see the HTML report opening the [index.html](dist/e2e/index.html) file in your web browser.

+If you want to exclude a specific test, simply use `xit()` or `xdescribe()`.
+If you want to run a specific test, use `fit()` or `fdescribe()`.
+The `x` means exclude and the `f` stands for focused.

 ## Debugging